CATE Summer Institute

 Module 3: Creating a Learning Community

-Foster student success by creating a supportive community for students to succeed in your course.
+Learn about strategies you may use to establish a supportive community for students to succeed in your course.

 Module 4: Implementing Authentic Assessment

-Create meaningful and significant measurements of student learning and mastery of course learning goals.
+Design meaningful and significant measurements of student learning and mastery of course learning goals.

 Module 5: Leveraging Technology